niemiville/work-hours-tracker/README.md

 ### Data Persistence

-The PostgreSQL database data is stored in a Docker volume named `pgdata`, ensuring that your data persists across container restarts.
+The PostgreSQL database data is stored in a mounted volume at /home/ville/work_postgres_data, ensuring that your data persists across container restarts.